vinkodlak/rigpro.consulting/src/pages/workflow/index.md

       Your dedicated expert is getting up to speed with the project.
 Information requests are sent as required - from Operations Geologist, Service Company, Drilling Contractor...all the way to Senior Drilling Engineer and Drilling Supervisors.
-At this stage, a full and detailed picture of the project specifics is created.
+At this stage, a full and detailed image of the project specifics is created.
     description: >-
       Key operational information is shared - country, rig, service provider,